netdata/learn/docs/cloud/war-rooms.md

 Use the calendar to select multiple days.
 Click on a date to begin the timeframe selection, then an ending date.

-When you're finished with your timeframe selction, click **Apply** to re-render all visualizations with new metrics data streamed to your browser from each distributed node.
+Click **Apply** to re-render all visualizations with new metrics data streamed to your browser from each distributed node.
 Click **Clear** to remove any changes and apply the default 15-minute timeframe.

 The fields beneath the calendar display the beginning and ending timestamps of the timeframe selected.